SABGla/SABGla.github.io/README.md

 In case you have any questions, do not hesitate to reach out to Gözel Shakeri (gozel.shakeri@glasgow.ac.uk).

+Please feel free to change ANYTHING you want to.
+If you think something is not correct, change it.
+If you think the tips and tricks in this document are rubbish, change them.

 ## *** Attention ***

 - Do not add any personal / sensitive / classified information in this GitLab repository!
 All the information here is public on the MIG server.
 - Use either git command line commands or the Web IDE here on GitLab
 - Push your changes to the master branch; I trust everybody has basic git and html knowledge?

+## To do's / Error Log

+- populate projects completed before 2013
+- Paddy: add project
+-

 ## Adding